kareem444/kemo-easy-life-package/README.md

 kemo.run()
 ```
 ## routeGroup middlewares
-You can add middlewares for the whole group or to spacific one .
+You can add middlewares for the whole group or to specific one .
 ```javascript
 const kemo = require("kemo-easy-life")